RomanMaloev/blago/README.md

 Basic principles of the BLAGO network:
 1. Each user is an authentic person;
 2. All resources of the network are equally owned by each of its participants;
-3. All BLAGO network users can participate equally in its development.
+3. All BLAGO network users can participate equally in its development;
+4. Access to the network is opened at the invitation of several of its users;
+5. ...